HomeOnMars/projektoOmnijo/teknikajxoj/Unuoj.md

     (together with the days added by leap years if any) are holidays.
   - Solstices and Equinoxes are national holidays.
+  - Any changes to the calendar years system
+    (such as adding leap seconds to sync with Earth's orbit, or more drastic changes in the event of
+    Earth's rotation period or orbit changes significantly) should in principle only be applied at the end of the leap years.

 [^Tagoj-Solstico]: a.k.a.
 Northern Solstice, since *la Insulo-Omnijo* is located in the Southern Hemisphere.